 The response lacks some of the main contents.
 Only some obvious information from the graph is addressed.
-Numerous hesitations, non-native-like pronunciation, poor language use and limited control of grammar structures at times make the response difficult to understand.
+Numerous hesitations, non-nativelike pronunciation, poor language use and limited control of grammar structures at times make the response difficult to understand.

-The table below and subsequent tables under 'How the response was scored' show the machine scores and the human ratings that have been assigned to this response.
-When the cells in the adjudicator column are empty, the adjudicator score does not deviate from the scores given by the first and second human rater.
+The table below shows the machine scores and the human ratings that have been assigned to this response.
+The greyed out box indicates that the score is the same as the scores given by the first and second human rater.

 Trait name Maximum raw score Machine score Human rater 1 Human rater 2 Adjudicator

-Content 5 1.69 2 2
+Content 5 1.69 2 2 2

 Oral fluency 5 1.62 4 2 2

-Pronunciation 5 1.41 2 2
+Pronunciation 5 1.41 2 2 2

 Total item score 15 4.72 8 6 6